 I spend so much of my time in public *not stimming*.
 I really wish I was more comfortable letting others see me move the way I want to….. need to.

 Some days I wake up feeling good, I am productive and get to the end of the day feeling pretty good.
-Some days I wake up feeling good, but somewhere along the way things go a bit off and I abandon plans in favour of chilling out to avoid overload.
+Some days I wake up feeling good, but somewhere along the way things go a bit off and I abandon plans in favour of resting to avoid overload.
 Some days I wake up and nothing feels right, the whole day is a struggle and the best way to describe how I feel is just “wonky”.
+Wonky days are difficult to manage, but I am getting better at it.

 “Just be yourself”, they say.